Project Logicality: Arguing by Assumption — The Enthymeme

-Many arguments we make in daily life are incompletely stated, or less than completely certain, in structured debates and in informal discussions.
+Many arguments we make in daily life are incompletely stated, and often less than completely certain in both structured debates and in informal discussions.

-Some such arguments are called Enthymemes, arguments in which one of the premises, or the conclusion, is left omitted but implied and needed for the argument to follow.
+Some such arguments are called Enthymemes, arguments in which one of the premises, or the conclusion, is not stated but implied and needed for the argument to follow.

 Why leave these out?